curtnichols/fracas/README.md

 mvvm-fsharp
 ===========

-This solution is an exploration of MVVM support coded in F#.
+This project is an exploration of loosely related F# code.

+Everything below is a bit old....

 Goals
 -----